Frequency distribution, histogram, and statistics

 Harmonic mean HM=n/∑(1/x) Geometric mean GM=n√Πx

-Measures/statistics of dispersion/variation/spread/scatter/uncertainty/volatility:
+Measures/statistics of dispersion/spread/scatter/variation/variability/uncertainty/volatility /fluctuation/inconsistency:

 Range:

-Standard deviation SD s: σN:
+Standard deviation SD s: σ:

 Data is "statistically significant" if < -2s= or > +2s=